openforcefield/qca-dataset-submission/LIFECYCLE.md

     - [GHA]  [`lifecycle-backlog`](.github/workflows/lifecycle-backlog.yml) will add card to ["Backlog"](https://github.com/openforcefield/qca-dataset-submission/projects/1#column-9577334) state for PR if not yet there.

 3. When dataset is ready for submission to public QCArchive (validations pass, submitters and reviewers satisfied), PR is merged.
-    - [board automation]  PR card will move to state ["Queued for Submission"](https://github.com/openforcefield/qca-dataset-submission/projects/1#column-9577335) immediately.
+    - [Board]  PR card will move to state ["Queued for Submission"](https://github.com/openforcefield/qca-dataset-submission/projects/1#column-9577335) immediately.
     - [GHA]  [`lifecycle-backlog`](.github/workflows/lifecycle-backlog.yml) will move PR card to state ["Queued for Submission"](https://github.com/openforcefield/qca-dataset-submission/projects/1#column-9577335) if merged and in state ["Backlog"](https://github.com/openforcefield/qca-dataset-submission/projects/1#column-9577334)
     - [GHA]  [`lifecycle-submission`](.github/workflows/lifecycle-submission.yml) will attempt to submit the dataset
         - if successful, will move card to state ["Error Cycling"](https://github.com/openforcefield/qca-dataset-submission/projects/1#column-9577365); add comment to PR